 My book is mainly about everyday people fighting to survive in hard times, but the Russian influence was at the root of how life was lived and is vividly illustrated wherever some explanations were needed.

 Any extremism generates pain for the vast majority for the illusionary benefit of the few.

+Anarchy Remember the French Revolution at the end of the eighteen century?
 Robespierre was a lawyer with good ideas and intentions.
 But the anarchy generated by the revolution transformed him into a monster where he ordered the killing of thousands of innocent people because they did not fit in his idea of what a “patriotic” individual is.
 He ended up like those he ordered killed.

 Religion intolerance When the church had the upper hand in the middle ages, they burned people on the stake for everything they considered not in line with their teachings.

 Or in the modern days, the genocide in Rwanda - initiated by Rwandan Catholic church.

 Or the one in Bosnia led by the Serbian Orthodox Church.